lichenma/TicTacToe/StudyNotes.md

-For creating the object, we use the 'createNewGame()' function from the service package.
+For creating the object, we use the `createNewGame()` function from the service package.
 This takes two
 arguments: the logged user object, and the gameDTO object.
 After creating the game, a game ID is saved in the session.